 This part may seem easy — you know what you want and you are ready to go look at houses.
 Homes for sale in San Diego County may be numerous, but there may only be a few that meet all of your hopes and expectations for your perfect home.
 You may be looking all over the county or you may have narrowed your search to specific La Jolla real estate, but no matter where you are trying to buy a house, making sure you check all the boxes for the right house is extremely important.

-A great real estate agent will make sure that everything is perfect for you.
+A great real estate agent does more than making sure the bones are good and water quality is up to par.
+The ideal real estate agent should also make sure that everything is perfect for you.
 There are also checklists and scorecards available online that will help you ensure everything is covered, and you may even want to check local websites or blogs for the best time to buy a house in San Diego.

 Finding a great mortgage lender is another important step in the home buying process.
 A mortgage lender should work to help you find the best possible loan rate you can find, including getting you a monthly mortgage payment you can afford on a house you want.
 While it may not be the infamous Razor House in La Jolla, a good mortgage lender will get you one step closer to easily being in the home you want.